BretRoyster/college-football-recruiting-sample/README.md

 ### Gotchas! (ie. 3rd Party Integration Woes!)

-One of the bigger, gotchas that happened on this project was discovering that (for some reason) [react-navigation](https://github.com/react-navigation/react-navigation) created terrible memory performance issues in Android for apps with larger sets of scenes/pages.
+One of the bigger, gotchas that happened on this project was discovering that (for some reason) React Navigation ([react-navigation](https://github.com/react-navigation/react-navigation)) created terrible memory performance issues in Android for apps with larger sets of scenes/pages.
 So I was also exposed to [React Native Navigation by Wix](https://github.com/wix/react-native-navigation) which I thought was fairly straightforward to work with (despite some of their documentation being lacking).

 Another challenge of that project was library integration like [React Native Maps](https://github.com/react-native-community/react-native-maps) and working with [Expo](https://Expo.io) (ie. trying to circumvent their constraints while still wanting to leverage their tools - eventually opting to just leave Expo completely because it was it was too much work to attempt to circumvent some of their architecture - and it was also a decision made mostly above my head - I would have liked to see how fast we could have iterated coding cycles back to the client using Expo, personally.)